• Skip to main content

 You’ll go in for office visits around every three months.

 During your SureSmile treatment, your dentist will want to keep track of your progress and make sure your teeth are moving as planned.
-SureSmile’s website says you can expect to make office visits every three months, although your dentist might want to make them more or less frequent, depending on your condition and preferences.
-Three months is less frequent than Invisalign, for which dentists typically require visits every 4-6 weeks, but it’s still a time commitment.
+SureSmile providers often require office visits every 4–10 weeks, although your dentist might want to make them more or less frequent, depending on your condition and preferences.

 For some, particularly people with complex misalignments, that time commitment might be worth it.
 For others, it might be less convenient, especially when you have the option to complete treatment entirely from home with a treatment like Byte or SmileDirectClub.